 Mehmet Nahid Kerven

-Mehmet Nahid (Kerven was added by law in the early 1930’s as part of the Kemalist reforms) was a dedicated Turkish nationalist.
-His family was originally from Isparta, but Nahid was born and raised in Istanbul, where his early years were marked by extensive military training.
-He first attended the Military Academy, followed by Artillery School and Engineering School.
+Mehmet Nahid was a dedicated Turkish nationalist (the surname Kerven was added due to Kemalist reforms in the 1930s).
+Nahid was born and raised in Istanbul although his family originated from Isparta.
+In his early years, he had extensive military training.
+He attended the Military Academy and then the Artillery School and Engineering School.
 After graduation, he remained on the faculty to teach topography.
-Among his students was Ismet Inonu, who was later to succeed Mustafa Kemal Ataturk.
+Among his students was Ismet Inonu, who later succeeded Mustafa Kemal Ataturk.

 As a young man, Mehmet Nahid was an ardent member of the Young Turk movement.
 He was arrested because of his beliefs, temporarily imprisoned and cashiered from the officer corps.
 After his release, a relative advised him to leave the country and Nahid fled to Paris.
 While he was in France, the Turkish Parliament was established; Nahid was reinstated in the army and his arrest was expunged from the record.

 Nahid arrived in Paris during 1908, where he joined the Young Turk movement.
 Shortly thereafter, Nahid and his friend, Veli Bey, legal advisor to the Turkish Foreign Office, represented the Young Turk Committee in Paris.
 Continuing with his military instruction, he attended L’institute Geographique de l’Armee as a Turkish officer and he studied at the L’Ecole des Hautes Etudes Sociales de Paris where he wrote his thesis on the Young Turk movement.
 He married his wife, Marguerite, in 1910 and returned to Turkey in 1911.

 Upon his return to Turkey, Nahid served on the Eastern Front.
 After the demobilization and the creation of the Turkish Republic, he taught and occasionally translated French scholarly works into Turkish.